Aman10-02/SwanShare/README.md

 # Python Project Makefile with Virtual Environment

 This repository provides a Makefile for managing a Python project using pip and virtual environments.
+Please find the working and setup guidelines in this video [Click Here](https://www.youtube.com/watch?v=cjy_VOyRcQk&t=700s)

 ## Getting Started